robertwaredev/scripts/docs/Fogstone.md

 - In the World Tree, Fogstones have a reduced radiance the higher you go, and an increased ability to absorb natural light to recharge.
 - The World Tree is dark, difficult, and dangerous to traverse, but provides substantial payoff when you make it to the top branches and recharge your Fogstones.

-# Player Interactions
+# Player vs. Player

 > Keep your friends close.

 - This is a PvPvW game.
-The primary world design from the ground up is to encourage players to kill each other.
+The world is designed from the ground up to encourage players to kill each other.
 The goal is to create long-term social and political PvP, using the world as a strategic medium.
-- PvP does not exist as game-defined rules or objectives.
+- PvP does not exist as game-defined rules, objectives, rewards, or win states.
 PvP sprouts from the ambitions of players and the natural risk vs. reward gameplay that the world creates through its inherently difficult and transient nature.
 - Open world PvP creates natural distrust between players, while also creating an incentive to form unlikely parties based on the specialized abilities someone else can bring to the table.
 - Fogstones and other light structures can be destroyed by other players at any time, and are the primary means of establishing routes for travel and trade, creating settlements and safe houses between major locations, and preventing Fog from destroying dungeons and resource nodes so they can be used long term for skilling, economy, or war logistics.
 This becomes the primary vehicle for PvP.
 - The world is difficult and widely unfriendly.
 Highly specialized allies ease the journey, but do not stop the clever solo player from hacking their own path through the wilderness.